-SGHH1083 - Town and Country Planning
+SBEH1083 - Town and Country Planning

-This course is designed to give an understanding, knowledge and exposure on concepts, principles and systems of town and country planning in Malaysia.
-The content includes planning concepts and principles, urban history, urban development, structure and organization of town and country planning in Malaysia, planning legislation (Act 171 and Act 172), development plans and the plan making process.
-The students will also be exposed to the planning control system and the tools used to control the real estate development process.
+This course is design to give understanding, knowledge and exposure on concepts, principles and system of town and country planning applicable in Malaysia.
+The contents are planning concept and principles, urban history, urban development, structure and organization of town and country planning in Malaysia, planning legislation (Act 171 and Act 172), development plans and plan making process.
+The students also will be taught about the planning control systems and the tools used to control the real estate development process.

-SGHH1093 - Contract, Agency and Tort Law
+SBEH1093 - Contract, Agency and Tort Law

-This course will explain and discuss the principles of law relating to contract, agency and torts which are applicable in property transactions.
-The aspects of law which will be focussed upon includes the formation of contract, discharge of contract, remedies for breach of contract, introduction to the law of agency, the tort of negligence and other torts relating to property.
+This course will introduce the students to the principles of law relating to contract, agency and torts which will be a foundation to learning real estate law.
+Among the aspect of law which will be focussed upon includes the formation of contract, discharge of contract, remedies for breach of contract, introduction to the law of agency, the tort of negligence and other torts relating to property.
+At the conclusion of this course students should be able to demonstrate an understanding of fundamental principles of the law of contract, agency and torts.

-SGHH2102 - Computer Application in Real Estate
+SBEH2102 - Information Technology in Real Estate

-The course aims to impart knowledge on the use of computers in real estate.
-It comprises both the theoretical and practical aspects of computer applications for real estate.
-For the theoretical part, students will be introduced to the basic aspects of computer application.
-This focuses on commonly used software in real estate.
-The types of software include spreadsheets, database management systems (DBMS) and statistical packages.
-For the practical part, students will be given hands-on exercises on several computer programmes as mentioned.
+The course aims to impart knowledge on the use of information technologies in real estate.
+It comprises both the theoretical and practical aspects of information technologies applications for real estate.
+For the theoretical part, students will be introduced to the basic aspects of information technologies application.
+This will focus on the commonly used software and latest technologies in real estate.
+The types of software include spreadsheet, database management systems (DBMS) and statistical packages.
+For the practical part, students will be given hands-on exercises on several computer programmes of the above mentioned.
 The course is expected to provide basic knowledge and skills for computer applications in real estate.
+This include basic coding and programming.

-SGHH2113 - Applied Valuation
+SBEH2113 - Applied Valuation

-The course intends to provide a comprehensive understanding of the various aspects of applied valuation.
-It concurrently develops theoretical knowledge and practical skills among students and prepare them for practice valuation.
-The course enables students to apply valuation methods for a wide range of properties, including residential, investment, business and development by taking into account the economic, physical, regulatory and other information.
-The practical aspect of the course is for students to produce and deliver valuation reports.
+This course intends to provide a comprehensive understanding of the various aspects of applied valuation.
+Concurrently, develop theoretical knowledge and practical skills among the learners and prepare them to practice valuation.
+The course will enable the learner to apply valuation approaches (and its methods) in carrying out his valuation on wide range of properties, including residential, commercial, industrial, agriculture, and development land by considering the economy, physical, regulation and other factors affecting property value.

-SGHH2123 - Property Management
+SBEH2123 - Property Management